mattdknapp/reformation-js/README.md

 Will be used as a placeholder on a text input if present.

 ## Custom Meta Attributes
-`reformation-js` provides the ability for extra meta date about the form to be embeded in an object in the provided schema by using the attribute `formMeta`.
+`reformation-js` provides the ability for extra meta data about the form to be embeded in an object in the provided schema by using the attribute `formMeta`.
 The following keywords are recognized.